What is the fundamental issue?

 The ESA adds regulatory costs and burdens to property and economic development.
 It may also be a violation of the 5th Amendment by limiting (taking) the use of property through regulation without compensating the property owner.

 NAR supports reform to the Endangered Species Act that:

-- Recognizes economic impacts to the community when designating and recovering endangered species and habitat,
+- Recognizes economic impacts to the community when designating and recovering endangered species and habitat;

-- Provides market-based incentives to encourage species protection, and
+- Provides market-based incentives to encourage species protection; and

 - Compensates private property owners when they have been deprived of the economic value of their property.

-This legislation help assess the economic cost of listing a species, provide additional transparency and accountability during the listing process and help reduce costs and streamline the listing process.
+Legislation may be introduced that could help assess the economic cost of listing a species, provide additional transparency and accountability during the listing process and help reduce costs and streamline the listing process.

 NAR supports reforms to the ESA that take into account the economic impacts of designating and recovering endangered and threatened species.
 NAR also supports safeguards that protect private property rights, incentives for species protection and the use of sound science in listing decisions.